 Although dog parks can be great places for dog owners and their furry companions to play in a safe environment, an accident can happen at any time.
 Dog bites can leave victims with substantial physical and emotional injuries leaving them to contend with medical expenses and other damages.
 To make matters worse, many dog bite victims may be unsure who may be liable for injuries at a dog park.
 However, the pet owner is almost always liable when their dog bites someone.
 After suffering a dog bite injury, you can hold the pet owner responsible through a dog bite injury claim.

 If you have been injured by a strange dog in a Florida dog park, an experienced attorney can help you pursue the compensation you need to recover from your injuries.
-At Wooten, Kimbrough, Damaso & Dennis, our attorneys have over 100 years of experience helping dog bite injury victims like you hold negligent pet owners accountable for the harm they have caused.
+At Wooten, Kimbrough, Damaso, and Dennis, P.A., our Orlando dog bite attorneys have over 100 years of experience helping dog bite injury victims like you hold negligent pet owners accountable for the harm they have caused.
 When you partner with us, we will work with you to understand every detail of your case so we can fight for justice on your behalf.

 How to Pursue Justice After Suffering a Dog Bite at a Florida Dog Park